What Are the Differences Between an Aztec Barcode and a QR Code?

 Combinable with digital marketing campaigns

-A digital marketing strategy with QR Codes also offers marketers new opportunities, too.
+A digital marketing strategy with QR Codes also offers marketers new opportunities.
 When you design your QR Code, the content you upload is also converted into a QR Code short URL.
 Similar to how URL shorteners are used for social media, QR Codes have this capability so you can keep changing the content even after print.

-Coupon QR Code in a boutique's email campaign prompting recipients to scan and redeem 25% off their new collection
+A Coupon QR Code in a boutique's email campaign prompting recipients to scan and redeem 25% off their new collection

 A Coupon QR Code on an email marketing campaign to boost mobile retail purchases

-Aztec Codes have their uses and can contain a lot of information — but for overall ease and accessibility, QR Codes are the clear winner.
+Aztec Codes have their uses and can contain a lot of information—but for overall ease and accessibility, QR Codes are the clear winner.
 From menus to billboards, shops, and gyms, there are few places this humble little code has left to conquer, and it’s little wonder why.

 Author